mikependon/RepoDB.NET/pages/operations/executenonquery.md

 > In this tutorial, we will use the `SQL Server` as the database and `C#` as the programming language.

-Below is a very simple codes that deletes all the records from the `[dbo].[Person]` table at the database.
+Below is a very simple codes that delete all the records from the `[dbo].[Person]` table from the database.

 ```csharp
 using (var connection = new SqlConnection(connectionString))